usc-isi-digelements/selected-facets-display/README.md

 # selected-facets-display

-Polymer element providing a way to view and remove selected facets in a breadbox.
+Polymer element providing a way to view and remove selected facets in a breadbox item.
 Can be used with elastic-checkbox-list-filter and checkbox-list-display.

 Example:
 ```html